-One of the good things about planning a safari to Uganda is in its diversity.
-The destination offers variety of tours available for booking including some of the best tours of Africa such as mountain gorillas and chimpanzees trekking, golden monkey tracking, wildlife viewing by 4×4 game drives and boat cruise safaris, mountain climbing, butterfly watching, birding and lion’s experience.
-Other than rich wildlife and birding, we offer very exciting and memorable experiences in culture and heritage tour packages.
+Here we go with some tips for a successful planning a safari to Uganda.
+Our country offers a large variety of tours available for booking including some of the best tours of Africa such as mountain gorillas and chimpanzees trekking, golden monkey tracking, wildlife viewing by 4×4 game drives and boat cruise safaris, mountain climbing, butterfly watching, birding and lion’s experience.
+Other than that a rich wildlife and birding scenery plus our friendly people provide very exciting and memorable experiences in culture and heritage tour packages.

 Choosing a tour